A Simple Proof for the Existence of "Good" Pairs of Nested Lattices: Preliminaries on Lattice Codes

 The basic Voronoi region of $\Lambda$, denoted by $\CV$, is the set of all points in $\RR^n$ which are quantized to the zero vector, where ties in~\eqref{NNquantizer} are broken in a systematic manner.
 The modulo operation returns the quantization error w.r.t. the lattice,

 and satisfies the distributive law,

-Let $V(\Lambda)$ be the volume of a fundamental cell of $\Lambda$, e.g., the volume of $\CV$, and let $\bU$ be a random variable uniformly distributed over $\CV$.
+Let $V(\Lambda)$ be the volume of a fundamental cell of $\Lambda$, i.e., the volume of $\CV$, and let $\bU$ be a random variable uniformly distributed over $\CV$.
 We define the second moment per dimension associated with $\Lambda$ as

 The normalized second moment (NSM) of a lattice $\Lambda$ is defined by

 Note that this quantity is invariant to scaling of the lattice $\Lambda$.

 It is often useful to compare the properties of the Voronoi region $\CV$ with those of a ball.